-The aim of the Respiratory Stream is to determine whether exposure to smoke from the Hazelwood coal mine fire is associated with:
+The aim of the Respiratory Stream was to determine whether exposure to smoke from the Hazelwood coal mine fire is associated with:

 Information collected during the initial Adult Survey was used to identify the ‘sub-cohort’ for the Respiratory sub-study.
-The main comparison will be between those who were heavily exposed to smoke from the Hazelwood coal mine fire and those who were minimally exposed to smoke.
+The main comparison was between those who were heavily exposed to smoke from the Hazelwood coal mine fire and those who were minimally exposed to smoke.

 Recruitment into the first round of the Respiratory Stream took place in 2017-2018.
-The second round of Respiratory Stream assessments were undertaken during mid to late 2021, with a third round planned for 2023.
+The second round of Respiratory Stream assessments were undertaken during mid to late 2021, with a third round conducted in 2023.

-The following video clip is an excerpt from the 2023 Annual Community Briefing providing an update on the current status and future plans for the Respiratory stream.
+The following video clip is an excerpt from the 2023 Annual Community Briefing providing an update on the Respiratory stream.

 You can also view previous research updates from the Adult Respiratory Stream here: